 Bring a couple of chairs so you can relax and enjoy the ocean views.
 Pack a picnic lunch as well or stop at of the nearby restaurants for a meal.
 You’ll find dining options close to most of San Diego’s piers.

 Visit Mount Helix to enjoy spectacular views, picnics, family outings, hiking, Easter sunrise services, weddings and other special celebrations.
-It’s the perfect place for relaxing.
+It’s the perfect place to enjoy the great outdoors.

 The 360 degree views this park are breathtaking.
 On a clear day you will find sweeping views all the way to the Pacific Ocean.